FrankNPC/steplogs-spring-rmi-http/README.md

 		</plugins>
 ```

- - The class name and method will be translate to path string:
+ - The class name and method will be translated to path string:

-> AccountServiceImpl.login -> account/login
+> AccountServiceImpl.login -> account/login.
-> so, do not use the duplicated method name in the service.
+> method name in the service should be different.

  - The parameters right on the method in types of primitives will be on the URL as query string.

-> so keeping the parameter names are different would be important.
+> keeping the parameter names by [-parameters].

- - Configure serializer and deserializer in order to prevent vulnerability.
+ - Configure serializer and deserializer if needed or leave if to default.

 > See [RestClient.builder().messageConverters(HttpMessageConverter)](https://github.com/FrankNPC/steplogs-spring-rmi-http/blob/main/src/main/java/io/steplogs/spring/rmi/http/subscriber/AbstractInvokerClient.java#L103)